 - Complete an application for admission to Mount Union.
 Mount Union's priority deadline is March 1.

-- Complete the 2015-2016 Free Application for Federal Student Aid (FAFSA).
+- Complete the 2016-2017 Free Application for Federal Student Aid (FAFSA).
 File online at www.fafsa.gov.
-You can file as early as January 1, 2015 to determine your eligibility for financial aid.
+You can file as early as January 1, 2016.
+Schools will use the FAFSA to determine your eligibility for financial aid.
+Here are some tips to help you file the FAFSA:

 - Watch the FAFSA Overview Video on YouTube